Suppression of extreme events and chaos in a velocity-dependent potential system with time-delay feedback: Extreme Events

 \section{Extreme Events}

-An event is said to be extreme if the trajectory traverse a threshold value \cite{Dysthe2008}.
-The threshold of a set of consecutive peaks, say for instance $\{x_i\}$, $i = 1,2,\ldots$, is calculated as $x_{ee}=\langle x \rangle + n\, \sigma_x$, where $\langle x \rangle$ is the mean peak amplitude, $\sigma_x$ is the standard deviation over mean peak amplitude and $n \ge 4$ \cite{Ray2019}.
+In general, extreme events are classified by the presence long tail in distribution of peaks.
+Although these events are rare in their occurrence, this does not mean that all the rare events correspond to extreme events.
+Only events that is higher than a certain significant height qualifies to become a rare event.
+The significant height is also called as qualifier threshold.
+The threshold of a set of consecutive peaks, say for instance $\{x_i\}$, $i = 1,2,\ldots$, is calculated as $x_{ee}=\langle x \rangle + n\, \sigma_x$, where $\langle x \rangle$ is the mean peak amplitude, $\sigma_x$ is the standard deviation over mean peak amplitude and $n \ge 4$ \cite{Dysthe2008,Jentsch2005,Ray2019}.
 This threshold value is called as qualifier threshold.
-The crossing of the system's trajectory over the qualifier threshold $x_{ee}$ can happen even at a very large time.
-Throughout this work we fix $n=4$ and calculate the value of $x_{ee}$ from very long time iterations, typically of the order of $20\,000\,000$ time units with a step size of $0.01$.
+The form of qualifier threshold $x_{ee}=\langle x\rangle + n\sigma_x$ has been initially used in the Oceanographic studies to identify rogue waves {\cite{Dysthe2008}} which is an extreme event.
+Nowadays this formula has been used as an qualifier measure for extreme events in other fields such as optics {\cite{Ray2019}}, mechanical and hydrodynamical systems {\cite{Kumarasamy2018}} and so on.
+The choice of $n$ varies, depending on the considered system.
+For instance, for extreme events in Li\'enard system {\cite{Kingston2017}}, $n$ was taken to be equal to $8$, while $n=6$ was fixed for Hindmarsh-Rose model {\cite{Mishra2018}}.
+For patches of ecological populations, $n=10$ was found to be a good choice {\cite{Chaurasia2020}}.
+In this connection, we have used the same qualifier threshold formula in our study.
+The value of $n$ that we have fixed is 4, because extreme events in the considered non-polynomial mechanical system have been observed for this choice of $n$ only.
+From the dynamical systems point of view, crossing of the system's trajectory across this threshold happens whenever a sudden excursion occurs in the trajectory from an already bounded chaotic attractor.
+The crossing of the system's trajectory over this qualifier threshold $x_{ee}$ can happen even at a very large time.
+Throughout this work we fix $n=4$ and calculate the value of $x_{ee}$ for very long time iterations, typically of the order of $20\,000\,000$ time units with a step size of $0.01$.
 This is because, the system which we consider displays a long transient behaviour, some times even until $600\,000$ time units.
 So in order to avoid the error in the computation of $x_{ee}$, we calculate $x_{ee}$ only after $1\,000\,000$ time units untill $20\,000\,000$ time units.
 We have also made sure that extreme events occur even for very long runs.